Roman Abramovich: Chelsea Football Club

 Chelsea finished their first season after the takeover in second place in the Premier League, up from fourth the previous year.
 They also reached the semi-finals of the Champions League, which was eventually won by the surprise contender Porto, managed by José Mourinho.
 For Abramovich's second season at Stamford Bridge, Mourinho was recruited as the new manager, replacing the incumbent Claudio Ranieri.
 Chelsea ended the 2004–05 season as league champions for the first time in 50 years and only the second time in their history.
-Also high were Abramovich's spending regarding purchases of Portuguese football players.
-According to record newspaper accounts, he spent 165.1 million euros in Portugal: 90.9 with Benfica players, and 74.2 with FC Porto players.
+Also high was Abramovich's spending regarding purchases of Portuguese football players.
+According to record newspaper accounts, he spent 165.1 million euros in Portugal: 90.9 with Benfica players and 74.2 with Porto players.

-Abramovich is present at nearly every Chelsea game and shows visible emotion during matches, a sign taken by supporters to indicate a genuine love for the sport, and usually visits the players in the dressing room following each match.
+During his stewardship of the club, Abramovich was present at nearly every Chelsea game and showed visible emotion during matches, a sign taken by supporters to indicate a genuine love for the sport, and often visited the players in the dressing room following each match.
 This stopped for a time in early 2007, when press reports appeared of a feud between Abramovich and manager Mourinho regarding the performance of certain players such as Andriy Shevchenko.
-On 1 July 2013, Chelsea celebrated ten years under Abramovich's ownership.
-Before the first game of the 2013–14 season against Hull City on 18 August 2013, Abramovich thanked Chelsea supporters for ten years of support in a short message on the front cover of the match programme, saying, "We have had a great decade together and the club could not have achieved it all without you.
-Thanks for your support and here's to many more years of success."